Eschatologue/CM_wiki/docs/class/ranger/spellbreaker.md

 ### Level 3: Mage Breaker

 You ward your weapons with antimagic enchantments.
-When you hit a creature with a weapon attack, it has :d20-disadv: Disadvantage on its Constitution saving throw to maintain concentration.
+When you hit a creature with a weapon attack, it has :d20-disadv: Disadvantage on its Constitution saving throw to maintain :apwll-concentration: Concentration.

-Also, when you see or hear a creature within your reach attempt to cast a spell, you can use your Reaction to make an Opportunity Attack against it.
+Also, when you see a creature casting a spell with Verbal, Somatic, or Material components, or attempt to teleport, you can take a Reaction to make one weapon attack or one Unarmed Strike against it.

 ### Level 3: Spellsight